aptech/docs/docs/CR-getRow.rst

 ----------------
 .. function:: getRow(a, row)

-    :param a:
+    :param a: data
     :type a: NxK matrix

-    :param row:
+    :param row: The row of the matrix to extract
-    :type row: The row of the matrix to extract
+    :type row: scalar

-    :returns: y (*1xK row vector*) .
+    :returns: y (*1xK row vector*)

 Remarks
 -------

-getRow is designed to give an alternative access to rows in a matrix than indexing the matrix by brackets.
+:func:`getRow` is designed to give an alternative access to rows in a matrix than indexing the matrix by brackets.

 Examples
 ----------------
-First create a matrix, a:
+First create a matrix, *a*:

 ::

     a = rndn(10,10);

-Now you can assign a variable y to be equal the third row of a with either of the following statements.
+Now you can assign a variable *y* to be equal the third row of *a* with either of the following statements.

 ::